theheking/babs-rna-seq/practical_overview/Week1B_1_Introducing_the_Shell.md

 `ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.

-> Basic Commands
+> Basic Commands - Navigating to your directory
-> ------------
+> ----------------------------------------------

-On the Katana HPC, you will have two locations
+On the Katana HPC, you will have two locations:

+1) Home directory - which is the location where you are when you login
+    - Small space, keep scripts or other small files here.
+2) Scratch - where to keep large files
+    - Your scratch is /srv/scratch/[insert your zID here]
+    - Large space, regularly cleaned of old files

 The command to change locations in our file system is `cd`, followed by a directory name to change our working directory. `cd` stands for “change directory”.

 Let’s say we want to navigate to the directory we saw above.
 We can use the following command to get there:

     $ cd

+- Please navigate to your scratch space above.

 We can make the `ls` output more comprehensible by using the **flag** `-F`, which tells `ls` to add a trailing `/` to the names of directories:

     $ ls -F

 Anything with a “/” after it is a directory.
 Things with a “\*” after them are programs.
 If there are no decorations, it’s a file.

 `ls` has lots of other options.
 To find out what they are, we can type: